camel113/fstats-website/README.md

 Some reminders and documentation

+## New workflow to develop and build the static website

+We develop and build the static website with node scripts via `package.json`.
+During dev time, the command `npm start` allow to rebuild the website when anything change inside `_site` folder.
+There are also two watchers for js and css files.
+JS is bundled with webck and sass files are minified.
+You still have to start the Jekyll server with `jekyll serve` in another terminal tab otherwise it will not make any change inside `_site` folder.

+### Dev run

+1. `jekyll serve`
+2. `npm start` in another terminal tab

+## BEM

+We use BEM to organise the css.

 ## Posts

 Posts are in `_i18n` folder.
 You can have post only in `fr` or `de` or in both.